-AstraZeneca Covid-19 Vaccine Suspended across Europe.
-“Possible Autoimmune Reactions, Blood Clotting, Stroke and Internal bleeding”
+AstraZeneca Covid-19 Vaccine Suspended Across Europe.
+“Possible Autoimmune Reactions, Blood Clotting, Stroke and Internal Bleeding”

 The FDA in an ambiguous statement (see below) has provided a so-called Emergency Use Authorization (EUA) to the Pfizer-BioNTech vaccine, namely “to permit the emergency use of the unapproved product, … for active immunization…” (see below)

-Injuries and Deaths in the U.S. Attributed to the Pfizer and Moderna mRNA Vaccine
+Injuries and Deaths in the U.S. Attributed to the Pfizer and Moderna mRNA Vaccines

-CDC data on “adverse reactions” to the two major Covid mRNA vaccines marketed in the US (Pfizer and Moderna), confirm the incidence of “pulmonary embolism, which is an “acute lung disease caused by a dislodged blood clot.”
+CDC data on “adverse reactions” to the two major Covid mRNA vaccines marketed in the US (Pfizer and Moderna), confirm the incidence of “pulmonary embolism, … an acute lung disease caused by a dislodged blood clot.”
 (Brian Shilhalvy, Vaccine Impact News).

-“The CDC is reporting 120 cases of pulmonary embolisms, including 12 DEATHS following injections of the two experimental COVID mRNA injections currently in the U.S.
+“The CDC is reporting 120 cases of pulmonary embolism, including 12 DEATHS following injections of the two experimental COVID mRNA injections currently in the U.S.

 Seven of the deaths followed the Moderna mRNA COVID shot, while five deaths followed the Pfizer mRNA COVID shot.
 (Ibid).

-Note: Update: March 16: 18 European countries have suspended the AstraZeneca vaccine.
-Yet both Canada’s Prime Minister and Quebec’s Premier François Legault “see no risk associated with the AstraZeneca vaccine.”